uneakbreed/apiExample/README.md

 # apiExample
 An example of paginating through an api call and loading it into SQL Server.
 This example uses dynamic .SQL to allow for multiple calls to run.
-I've built out the general table structure but only fully populated columns/rows for a specific example using Registered Businesses that pay taxes in San Francisco, CA.
+I've built out the general table structure but only fully populated columns/rows for a specific example using Registered Businesses that pay taxes in San Francisco, CA. This is a very quick build and doesn't have PKs and FKs or any FK constraints as would be built out for PRD.

 Link: https://data.sfgov.org/Economy-and-Community/Registered-Business-Locations-San-Francisco/g8m3-pdis/data